 Each of the permanent clinical staff (PCS) members above is a licensed psychologist who has been licensed for at least two years, and who is available to be your primary supervisor.
-Susan Chamberlain, Ph.D. has removed herself from the supervision pool in the fall so as to reduce the dual relationship given her role as your training director.

-While the staff members listed below will not be providing primary supervision, you will work with them across the year in their various roles in the agency as mentioned below, including as seminar leaders and secondary supervisors.
+While the staff members and other associates of the center listed below will not be providing primary supervision, you will work with them across the year in their various roles in the agency as mentioned below, including as seminar leaders and secondary supervisors.
 Multi-disciplinary PCS include:

+Gretchen Anstadt, LCSW

+Cierra Collum, LMFT

+Uma Dorn, PhD

+Keri Frantell, PhD

+Jiabao Gao, CMHC

+Aarati "Ardi" Ghimire, LCSW

+Breanna "Bre" Lambert, CSW

-Gretchen Anstadt, LCSW Cierra Collum, LMFT Karen Cone-Uemura, PhD Erin Drum, CSW Keri Frantell, PhD Kamala Ganesh, LCSW Jiabao Gao, CMHC Aarati "Ardi" Ghimire, LCSW Christina Kelly-LeCluyse, LCSW Troy Leishman, CMHC Blanca "Fabi" Madrigal, CSW Roberto Martinez, LCSW Claudia Navarro, LCSW Josh Newbury, LCSW Nicole Puertas Sanchez, CSW Alex White, CMHC Megan Wolfe, PhD Sui Zhang, LCSW
+Christina Kelly-LeCluyse, LCSW

+Shun Li, PsyD Troy Leishman, CMHC Blanca "Fabi" Madrigal, CSW Roberto Martinez, LCSW Scott McAward, PhD Claudia Navarro, LCSW Josh Newbury, LCSW Nicole Puertas Sanchez, CSW Alex White, CMHC Sui Zhang, LCSW